-We’ve tested this extensively using an existing Gmail account, and inbound calling is just not reliable.
+We’ve tested this extensively using an existing Google Voice account, and inbound calling is just not reliable.
 The reason seems to be that Google always chooses Gmail chat as the inbound call destination if there are multiple registrations from the same IP address.
 So, be reasonable.
 Do it our way!
-Set up a dedicated Gmail and Google Voice account, and use it exclusively with Incredible PBX 11.
-It’s free at least through 2013.
-Google Voice no longer is by invitation only so, if you’re in the U.S. or have a friend that is, head over to the Google Voice site and register.
+Use a previously configured and dedicated Gmail and Google Voice account, and use it exclusively with Incredible PBX 11.

 IMPORTANT: Be sure to enable the Google Chat option as one of your phone destinations in Settings, Voice Setting, Phones.
 That’s the destination we need for The Incredible PBX to work its magic!
 Otherwise, all inbound and outbound calls will fail.
-If you don’t see this option, you may need to call up Gmail and enable Google Chat there first.
-Then go back to the Google Voice Settings.
+If you don’t see this option, you’re probably out of luck.
+Google has disabled the option in newly created accounts as well as some old ones that had Google Chat disabled.
+Now go back to the Google Voice Settings.

 While you’re still in Google Voice Settings, click on the Calls tab.
 Make sure your settings match these:

 - Caller ID (In) – Display Caller’s Number

 - Caller ID (Out) – Don’t Change Anything